Washington and Georgetown Railroad Car House: Redevelopment

 The 770 Limited Partnership of Bethesda, Maryland purchased the building during the 1990s, whereupon the structure was used for office space and a small restaurant.
 During that time, the building was painted bright blue.

 In 2005, Preferred Real Estate Investments, Inc., bought the building and made plans to use it for retail space.
 At the time, the building held three charter schools.
 In January 2008, Madison Marquette Real Estate Services purchased the building, held it as an investment and used its space for offices.

 In 2014, Madison Marquette sold the building to the National Community Church.
 The new owner then began to renovate the building, which it renamed "The Capital Turnaround".
-The church also made plans to repurpose the building for use as an indoor marketplace, a child development center and a 1000-seat event space in which the church would conduct services.
+The church also made plans to repurpose the building for use as an indoor marketplace, a child development center and an event space in which the church would conduct services.

 In 2019, a church spokesperson stated that the organization would restore the building's historic coloration, rather than retain its blue tint.

-Although the spokesperson stated that a tenant, the Richard Wright Public Charter School, was constructing a new facility, the school was still using the "Capital Turnaround" in 2021.
+An 850-seat event space opened in the building in the summer of 2021, with bookings run by Union Stage.
+Comedian Hannibal Buress was the inaugural show at the venue in August 2021.

+In October 2021, a child development center opened in the building.